 Off-Campus Mental Health Providers

-As do most college counseling centers, the Counseling Center at Tulane utilizes a short-term treatment model so that they can assist as many students as possible in addressing mental health issues that may come up as part of university life.
+As do most college counseling centers, Counseling and Psychiatric Services (CAPS) at Tulane utilizes a short-term treatment model so that they can assist as many students as possible in addressing mental health issues that may come up as part of university life.

 Many times, it may be appropriate for students to find a New Orleans community provider who can offer consistent care over an extended time.